 Arlington Sports and Leisure

-The Texas Rangers have called Arlington home for eleven seasons, and, starting in 2009, the new $650 million Dallas Cowboys Stadium will open.
-This means that major league sports fans will find Arlington a very satisfying place to live.
+The Texas Rangers have called Arlington home for eleven seasons.
+The $650 million Dallas Cowboys Stadium opened in 2009, making Arlington a satisfying place for major league sports fans to live.
 For amateur athletes and sports fans, Arlington has a wide range of quality sports facilities.
 For example, the Elzie Odom Recreation Center offers spaces for basketball, fencing, gymnastics, in-line hockey, martial arts, volleyball, rock climbing, wrestling, weightlifting, indoor soccer, and skating.
 And the Harold Patterson Sports Center offers 12 youth baseball fields, 6 lighted youth football fields, 23 soccer fields, and four adult softball fields.

 For the outdoor enthusiast, Arlington has 82 public parks inside the city.
 The largest is River Legacy Parks, which includes 1,300 acres on the Trinity River right in the middle of Arlington.
 Eight miles of paved trails give hikers and bikers plenty of room to roam, and the abundant wildlife will thrill botanists and birders alike.
 The park also includes picnic areas, a meditation area, river outlooks, multipurpose areas, water fountains, restrooms, and a playground.
 The city has a goal in place to create a connected chain of parks along the Trinity River from Dallas all the way to Fort Worth.
 Lake Arlington is another exciting outdoor attraction in the area.
 This 2,275 acre lake gives visitors the chance to enjoy activities such as fishing, sailing, water skiing, biking, skating, picnics, and community events.